Are American Cars Cheaper to Repair Tha...

-If you own a Toyota, Honda, Lexus, Nissan, Subaru, or Mazda, the answer is yes.
-Japanese cars are subject to a 15% tariff in 2026.
+Yes, Japanese cars will be affected by tariffs in 2026 if you own a Toyota, Honda, Lexus, Nissan, Subaru, or Mazda.
+Japanese cars are subject to a 15% tariff.
 But the real question for most drivers isn’t whether tariffs exist.
 It’s how much they actually affect you, depending on whether you’re buying a new car, replacing parts on the one you already drive, or just trying to keep your repair costs predictable.

 Table of Contents